eritbh/yuuko/docs/docs/index.md

 -----|------|------------
 `dirname` | String | The location of the directory to load.

+## `reloadCommands()` &rsaquo; `Yuuko`

+Reloads all commands that were loaded via `addCommandFile` and `addCommandDir`.
+Useful for development to hot-reload commands as you work on them.
+Returns the Yuuko instance, so this command is chainable.

 ### `commandForName(name)` &rsaquo; `Command`

 Checks the list of registered commands and returns one whch is known by a given name, either as the command's name or an alias of the command.
 If no match is found, returns `null`.